w0unc/w0unc.github.io/_maps/AtkinsLibrary-2m-90w.md

 ---
-title:				'WØUNC VHF Hypothetical Map' # The title of the map.
+title:				'WØUNC VHF Hypothetical Map' # The name of the map.
 name:					'AtkinsLibrary2m90w' # Map library friendly name.
-location:			'Atkins Library, UNC Charlotte' # The location of the antenna.
+landmark:			'Atkins Library, UNC Charlotte' # The location of the antenna.
+agl:					169 # The Above Ground Level of the antenna in feet.
-altitude:			'169ft AGL (890ft MSL)' # The height of the antenna.
+msl:					890 # The Mean Sea Level of the antenna in feet.
-frequency:		'146.000MHz' # The frequency of the repeater.
+frequency:		'146.000' # The frequency of the repeater in megahertz.
-power:				'90w' # The power output of the repeater.
+power:				90 # The power output of the repeater in watts.
-link75:				'AtkinsLibrary2m90w75m.png' # The name of the 75 mile map image file.
+link75:				'AtkinsLibrary2m90w75m.png' # The name of the 75 mile diameter map image file.
 Should be placed in '/assets/img/maps/' and be named the same as the 'name' field.
-link150:			'AtkinsLibrary2m90w150m.png' # The name of the 150 mile map image file.
+link150:			'AtkinsLibrary2m90w150m.png' # The name of the 150 mile diameter map image file.
 Should be placed in '/assets/img/maps/' and be named the same as the 'name' field.
-visible:			'Yes' # Hides or shows the map in feeds.
-order:				'2' # The order the map will be shown in feeds.
+published:		true
 ---